 When you’re using a foil head, it’s a lot like mowing a lawn.
 You’ll be going either from left to right or up to down.
-If you go in a circular motion, you’ll probably receive less than optimal results or razor burn.
+If you go in a circular motion, you’ll probably receive less than optimal results and even a razor burn.

-Now, when you look at a rotary shaver, you can tell the difference immediately because of their three-disc patterned assembly.
-The razors spin around so they can cut your beard incredibly quick.
+Now, when you look at a rotary electric shaver, you can tell the difference immediately because of their three-disc patterned assembly.
+The circular heads spin around so they can cut your beard incredibly quickly.
 Think about how a weed whacker works, and it’s the same idea.

 Unlike the foil shaver, a rotary will contour and bend with your face.
 Most of them will flex inward and pivot 360 degrees.
 So, you can get around your jawline, chin, and nose.

-As a side note, using a foil shaver will deliver closer and smoother results on your cheeks.
+As a side note, using a foil electric razor will deliver closer results on your cheeks and provide a smooth shave.
 Consumers have two options; therefore, they must make a compromise between contouring and closeness.

 You’ll use the rotary shaver in a clockwise, circular motion, unlike the foil shaver.
 Trust me, don’t go up and down using a rotary shaver because the experience is miserable.

 Foil shavers have four blades that don’t move as much as when you look at a rotary shaver.
-When you’re looking at a rotary shaver, you can see the three discs moving independently.
+When you’re looking at a rotary shaver, you can see the rotary heads moving independently.
 These discs stay near the skin when reaching contours.

 Differing Working Mechanisms

 The rotary shaver is different because its mechanism contains three rotating heads in the shape of a triangle.
 These heads will move in eight to ten different directions, and the entire head will also move.
-Behind them are spinning cutters.
-They remove the hair that captures in the slot and linings of the head.
+Behind them are spinning clippers.
+They remove the hair that’s captured in the slot and linings of the head.

 Blade Motion Differences

+These devices also differ in how their blades move.
 You’ll find the blades within wheels on a rotary shaver.
 In essence, these wheels are spinning underneath the shaving head and cutting the hair as it enters the shaver.
 On the other hand, foil shavers have blades directly behind the foils.
-Then, the oscillating blades cut hair entering the shaver.
+Then, the oscillating blades cut the hair strands that enter the shaver.

-Foil shavers using sonic technology to detect the density of hair follicles.
-Then, it will make power adaptations necessary for shaving.
+Foil shavers use sonic technology to detect the density of hair follicles.
+Then, it will make necessary power adaptations for optimal shaving.
 The tech you’ll find in rotary shavers is wet and dry options.
 That means you have the option of using either foam or gel when shaving with them.

-Okay, we’re talking about the differences between foil vs. rotary shavers, but how can we maximize how we use them?
-When conducting your research, you may be noticing some of these razors are wet and dry.
+Okay, we’re talking about the differences between foil and rotary shavers, but how can we maximize their efficiency?

-Even though it may seem like a logical solution, wet shavers aren’t available for use in the shower.
+Even though it may seem like a logical solution, wet shaving with these devices isn’t possible when you are in the shower.
 I know, that would be awesome, but that’s not their purpose.
-Instead, you’re using them with high-quality shaving cream.
+Instead, you have to use them with high-quality shaving cream.

 Now, let’s return to the original point I made earlier about having sensitive skin.
-If your skin is sensitive like mine, using a wet shaver is an ideal solution.
+If your skin is sensitive like mine, having a wet shave is the ideal solution.

 Each time you use shaving cream, it causes the follicles on your facial hair to swell.
 In turn, that makes shaving cream bond to it better and shaving more comfortable.